DentallApp/.github/profile/README.md

 ## Main features

-- Appointment scheduling from a chatbot
+- Appointment scheduling from a chatbot.
+- Sending appointment information by whatsapp when scheduling an appointment.
-- Sending appointment reminders
+- Sending appointment reminders by WhatsApp.
-- Sending appointment cancellation messages
+- Sending appointment cancellation messages by WhatsApp.
 - Authentication based on JWT (JSON Web Token).
-- Role-based authorization
+- Role-based authorization.

 ## Authors